badiaamakhlouf/DS_ML_InterviewBank/pages/data_cleaning_and_preprocessing.md

     - **Ability to avoid Biased Estimates:** in the presence of outliers, using the mean for imputation might lead to biased estimates, especially when the distribution is not symmetric.
 The median provides a more balanced estimate in skewed or asymmetric distributions.
     - **Ability to maintain Robustness in Non-Normal Distributions:** in case our data does not have a normal distribution, the median is often a more reliable measure of central tendency as it helps in producing more accurate imputations.

-### Q9-  How to perform Forward or Backward Fill   ?
+### Q11-  How to perform Forward or Backward Fill   ?
-Propagate the last valid observation forward or use the next valid observation to fill missing values:
+- Propagate the last valid observation forward or use the next valid observation to fill missing values:
   - Forward fill using : `df = df.ffill()`  or `df.fillna(method='ffill')`
   - Backward fill using : `df = df.bfill()` or `df.fillna(method='bfill')`

+### Q12- Why removing duplicates is important ?
+- Removing duplicates from a dataset in data science is important because:
+  - Improves Model Accuracy: duplicate records can skew the results and lead to overfitting or biased models, affecting their predictive accuracy.
+  - Ensures Data Integrity: duplicates can distort the analysis, leading to incorrect conclusions and insights.
+  - Reduces Redundancy: eliminating duplicates reduces the dataset size, making computations faster and more efficient.
+  - Prevents Misleading Statistics: duplicates can inflate statistics, such as averages and counts, leading to inaccurate summaries of the data.
+  - Enhances Data Quality: clean, duplicate-free data ensures higher quality and more reliable analysis.

-### Q10- How to handle duplicates ?
+### Q13- How to remove duplicates ?
-Handling duplicates in data science is an essential step to ensure data quality and avoid biases or inaccuracies in analysis.
-Here are common methods to handle duplicates:
+- Removing duplicates is is an essential step to ensure data quality and avoid biases or inaccuracies in analysis.
+- Here are common methods to handle duplicates:
-- 1- Identifying Duplicates using `duplicated()` using Pandas
+  - Identifying Duplicates: using `duplicated()` function of Pandas
-- 2- Removing Duplicates - all : `df = df.drop_duplicates()`
+  - Removing Duplicates - all : `df = df.drop_duplicates()`
-- 3- Removing Duplicates - Keep first Occurrences : `df = df.drop_duplicates(keep='first')`
+  - Removing Duplicates - Keep first Occurrences : `df = df.drop_duplicates(keep='first')`
-- 4- Removing Duplicates - Keep last Occurrences : `df = df.drop_duplicates(keep='last')`
+  - Removing Duplicates - Keep last Occurrences : `df = df.drop_duplicates(keep='last')`
-- 5- Handling Duplicates Based on Columns
+  - Handling Duplicates Based on Columns

+### Q14- What are outliers in the data?
+- Outliers are data points that significantly differ from the rest.
+- They can affect our analysis by causing variations in results, potentially leading to incorrect conclusions.
+- Many reasons are behind outliers appearance such as mistakes during data collection by humans, inaccuracies in the instruments used for data collection, errors introduced during data processing or outliers that occur naturally in the data, not as a result of any error.
+- Handling outliers concerns both continuous numerical variables or categorical variable or Mixed-type data.

-### Q11- How to find outliers?
+### Q15- How to find outliers?
-To find outliers, only numerical columns are considered in our analysis.
-Here are the common methods to do that :
+- To find outliers, only numerical columns are considered in our analysis.
+- Here are the common methods to do that :
-- Visualization technique :  Box Plot, Scatter Plot and Histogram Plot (the most used ones).
+  - **Visualization technique:**  Box Plot, Scatter Plot and Histogram Plot (the most used ones).
-- Mathematical approach :
+  - **Mathematical approach:**
     - Z-score
     - Interquartile range : IQR score
-- Machine Learning Models :
+  - **Machine Learning Models:**
     - Clustering Algorithms : Kmeans, DBSCAN (Density-Based Spatial Clustering of Applications with Noise)
     - One-Class SVM (Support Vector Machine)
     - Autoencoders
-- Histogram-based Methods:
     - Isolation Forest
-- Domain-Specific Knowledge
+  - **Domain-Specific Knowledge**

+**Note:**
-It's better to try various outlier detection methods and evaluate their performance based on your specific data characteristics that are:
+- It's better to try various outlier detection methods and evaluate their performance based on your specific data characteristics that are:
   - Data distribution
   - Data dimensionality
   - The type of outliers you expect to encounter.

-It's often a good practice to combine multiple methods for a more robust outlier detection approach.
+- It's often a good practice to combine multiple methods for a more robust outlier detection approach.

 ### Q12- What Visualization techniques can be used to determine outliers?